How Many Roads Must a Man Walk Down?

 A starving waif, presumably in colder months, with the power of Workbench 3.1, a 50MHz 68030, 2+4MB of RAM and a 120MB IDE hard drive at his fingertips.

-For my final year, I finally succumbed and spent my tax refund on a PC, dual booting Win98SE and SuSE Linux, but that Amiga is the computer I used to teach myself C, Perl, Vim, 68k assembly, Inform, HTML, JavaScript… the list goes on.
-Not a bad run for a machine designed as a budget stopgap and bought in 1992.
+For my final year, I finally succumbed and spent my tax refund on a PC, dual booting Win98SE and SuSE Linux, so this was really the end of an era.
+But that Amiga is the computer I used to teach myself C, Perl, Vim, 68k assembly, HTML, JavaScript, of course Inform… the list goes on.
+Not a bad run for a machine designed as a budget stopgap, bought in 1992.

 I doubt that setup would pass a DSE assessment though.